Albanian Americans: Post-World War II

 After World War II the Albanians who emigrated to the U.S. were mostly political emigrants, and by 1970 the figure rose to around 17,000.

 Following the Expulsion of Cham Albanians from Greece in the aftermath of World War II, many of them migrated to the United States, asserting that the Communist government in Albania discriminated against and persecuted them.
 They managed to retain their traditions and language, and created in 1973 the Chameria Human Rights Association which later merged and became Albanian American Organization Chameria which aimed to protect their rights. (see Cham Albanians).

 Allowing for the families that had abandoned their mother tongue, it is estimated that around 70,000 US citizens with an Albanian background lived in the US in 1980.

-In the 1990s, many Albanians from Albania, Montenegro, Serbia, and the Republic of North Macedonia emigrated to the United States as refugees of war.
-Another Albanian American (Kosovan-Americans) community in the Riverside/San Bernardino area of California includes Kosovars who entered the United States at the March Joint Air Reserve Base in Riverside.
+In the 1990s, many Albanians from Albania, Montenegro, Kosovo and the Republic of North Macedonia emigrated to the United States as refugees of war.
+Another Albanian American (Kosovan-Americans) community in the Riverside/San Bernardino area of California includes Kosovo Albanians who entered the United States at the March Joint Air Reserve Base in Riverside.

 A wave of mass immigration came in 1992 with the breakup of Yugoslavia and it continued in the 1990s.
-Some Catholic ethnic Albanians from Montenegro entered the United States from Mexico and settled in Detroit.
+Some ethnic Albanian Catholics from Montenegro entered the United States from Mexico and settled in Detroit.